liferay/liferay-docs/develop/tutorials/articles/localization-tutorial.markdown

-You'll get the same output in your application with either method above, but you have the flexibility to add additional language properties files that provide translations for your application's keys if you use a key in your UI code, then provide the value (or translation) in your language properties file.
+You'll get the same output in your application with either method above, but you have the flexibility to add additional language properties files that provide translations for your application's keys if you use the language properties approach.
+Use a key in your UI code, then provide the value (or translation) in your language properties file.
 You just need to make sure there's a locale that corresponds to your translation.

-The values from your `Language.properties` file will appear if no locale is specified.
+The values from your default `Language.properties` file will appear if no locale is specified.
 If a locale is specified, Liferay will try to find a file that corresponds to the locale.
 For example, if a Spanish translation is sought, a `Language_es.properties` file must be present to provide the proper values.
 If it isn't, the default language properties (from the `Language.properties` file)